Lately I haven’t been working in the trenches much, I mean totally, hands on, until recently…

 It got hot… pretty hot, and when there’s not a cloud in the sky and no wind, here in Western WA, it get’s warm.
 So, my trusty assistant and I came prepared with water, lunches and our trusty Mobile One Sprinter Van that works great as a mobile studio.

 I was able to get the sales guy’s sound bite, of course he was good.
 He has done canvasing door to door selling the jobs and he was spot on.
 Then we got the customers.
-And with a little coddling from your’s truly, we were able to get the one homeowner who was at first reluctant, to really gush about the company.
+And with a little coddling from yours’s truly, we were able to get the one homeowner who was at first reluctant, to really gush about the company.

-Here comes the drone.
+Here comes the drone video production.

-Later in the afternoon my drone pilot arrived with his FAA certification card in hand and his drone to shoot the sweeping neighborhood shots.
-The company owner decides he knows aerial photography and proceeds to direct my drone pilot as to his vision of the shots.
+Later in the afternoon my drone video production pilot arrived with his FAA certification card in hand and his drone to shoot the sweeping neighborhood shots.
+The company owner decides he knows aerial photography and proceeds to direct my drone video production pilot as to his vision of the shots.
 Which were significantly different that what was on my shot list.
 So, I had to gingerly ignore him and explain later that we can try his shots if we have time.
 He was happy when we went back to the van to view the footage, he thought it was really cool and it was.

 Later in the day, and actually through out from when we first arrived, the crews installing the panels were the nicest guys you’d ever meet.
 They were helpful to assist us in getting our shots.
 We respected their time and gave them space.
 They were some of the hardest working guys I’ve ever met and were genuinely happy to help.